Sports Coach Logo Sports Coach Training Principles Fitness Components

 Support from parents and teachers

-For children involved in sports, the support of parents and peers is of great importance.
-Parents should strive to establish ideals for their children who lead an organized life.
-Organized life means setting aside time for any activity.
-The parents’ attitude, behavior, and actions influence their thinking and sow the seeds of learning.
+The parents' attitude, behaviour, and actions influence their thinking and sow the seeds of learning.
 Thus, the first tip for parents is to set an example for their children by using their time effectively.
-Secondly, parents should encourage their students to play sports they love and focus on their college performance.
+Secondly, parents should encourage students to play sports they love and focus on their college performance.

 Alternative forms of education